The Landscape of Thermal Transients from Supernova Interacting with a Circumstellar Medium

 Here, $\beta_0=v_{\rm ej}/c$ (where $v_{\rm ej}=\sqrt{2 E_{\rm sn}/M_{\rm ej}}$), $\tau_0=\kappa M_{\rm csm}/4\pi R_{\rm csm}^2$, $v_9=v_{\rm ej}/10^9$ cm s$^{-1}$, $M_{\rm csm,\odot}=M_{\rm csm}/M_\odot$, and $R_4=R_{\rm csm}/10^4 R_\odot$.
 The value of $\alpha$ in the breakout parameter can be estimated from analytic arguments (see Appendix \ref{sec:shock_derivation}) as

-where $\rho_{\rm ej}\propto r^{-n}$ is the outer ejecta density profile, and $n\approx 7-10$ \citep{1989ApJ...341..867C}.
+where $\rho_{\rm ej}\propto r^{-n}$ is the outer ejecta density profile, and $n\approx 7-10$ \citep{1989ApJ...341..867C}.Note that the scaling of $\alpha=1/(n-3)$ for $\eta\ll 1$ breaks down when the shock reaches the flatter inner portion of the ejecta.
+This occurs when the amount of swept up CSM mass exceeds the mass contained in the steep outer ejecta.
+The ratio of outer to inner ejecta mass is equal to $(3-\delta)/(n-3)= 2/7$ for the fiducial power-laws.
+Thus, for CSM masses $M_{\rm csm}\gtrsim 0.3M_{\rm ej}$, the behavior of the shockwave will change.

 The scaling exponents $(a_i,k_i)$, $(b_i,c_i)$, and $\alpha_i$ are fit to the numerical simulations described in \S \ref{sec:numerical}.
 The numerical fits are given for each interaction class and phase in Figs. \ref{fig:edge_schematic} and \ref{fig:int_schematic}, which we then convert into physical scalings below.
 Note that the models assume an $n=10$ ejecta density profile, and an $s=2$ CSM density profile.
 For more general density profiles, refer to the analytical scalings in \S \ref{sec:analytics}.